Petites Pensées

 Mediocrity is the barrier 99.99999% of people place in front of what is great in art.

 Anti-intellectualism in the San Francisco Bay Area accounts for perhaps half of the ineffectiveness of art in this region.
 One may add a generally low spiritual IQ.
 And curiosity.
+And visual illiteracy.
 Added together an art world is almost impossible and in fact does not exist.

 Ignore anyone who refers to your art as "product".
-Or to your quest as a "career", unless it is you - in which case give up art.
+Or to your quest as a "career", and your audience a "market", unless it is you - in which case give up art.

 Art galleries pander to the top 1/100th of 1 percent of the population, regarding income.
-Therefore, the art they show essentially must satisfy the corporate elite - and thereby overwhelmingly is the enemy of real art.
+Therefore, the art they show essentially must satisfy the corporate elite and the misanthropic conceits of the very rich - and thereby overwhelmingly is the enemy of real art.

-The true artist creates art to satisfy an inner fire, to help humanity, to overcome mental and emotional barriers and one's own class limitations.
+The true artist creates art to satisfy an inner fire, to help humanity, to overcome mental and emotional barriers, one's own class, ethnic, gender and geographic limitations - and to understand the connection of all things with all things.

 Moral correctness has little to do with aesthetic correctness.
 While a moral sensibility (usually generosity of spirit) underlies all art, it is not its raison d'etre.
 What was Homer's morality?
 Yet can you say he was not a great poet?